Tel: 020 8240 4000 (Ext 1060)

-Caroline's research is principally concerned with the Politics of Education, especially the ever-changing relationship between the state, the market and institutions of education.
-Of significance too, are the emerging forces of culture and society, which are increasingly impacting on education.
-Particular areas of focus have included international education, government policy and reforms of schools education, further education and higher education policy, comparative higher education policy, research policy, mature students, lifelong learning, non-formal higher education and the relationship between education and health.
+Particular areas of focus have included Catholic education, international education, government policy and reforms of schools education, further education and higher education policy, comparative higher education policy, research policy, mature students, lifelong learning, non-formal higher education and the relationship between education and health.
+A perennial concern has been widening participation and inclusion for underrepresented groups in higher education.

 Caroline's PhD was entitled ‘The Development of Internationalisation Policy in UK Higher Education’ and was a study concerned with examining the process of internationalisation of education and teaching within UK higher education in general, and in particular, with the impact on the working practices, norms, beliefs and values of professionals in higher education.
 The overall conclusion was that while internationalisation policy had caused some shifts in working practices and values, they were part of much larger changes in public policy.
 While curricula delivery styles may have changed due to internationalisation, disciplinary content remained the same, demonstrating the power of academics to resist external influences on their work.